apache/ozone-site/README.md

 ## Previewing the New Website Locally

-You will need a Node package manager like npm, yarn, or pnpm installed to run these commands.
+Install [pnpm](https://pnpm.io/installation), which will be used to build the site.
 Once installed, there are two ways to preview the website locally.
 Each option will launch the site at `localhost:3000` on your machine.

 1. **Development Server** (See [Docusaurus docs](https://docusaurus.io/docs/installation#running-the-development-server))

 - This option will start the Docusaurus development server.
 It will not produce a `build` directory with build artifacts, and allows updates to website files to be displayed in the browser in real time.

-- Run `npm run start` from the repository root to start the development server.
+- Run `pnpm start` from the repository root to start the development server.

 2. **Local Build** (See [Docusaurus docs](https://docusaurus.io/docs/installation#build))

 - This option will do a production build, putting artifacts in the `build` directory.
 This can still be previewed locally, but will not automatically reflect changes to website files.

-- Run `npm run build` from the repository root to build the content.
+- Run `pnpm build` from the repository root to build the content.

-- Run `npm run serve` to preview the built website locally.
+- Run `pnpm serve` to preview the built website locally.

 ## Updating the Website